facebookresearch/xformers/BENCHMARKS.md

 ### Fused softmax

 You can reproduce these numbers locally by running `python3 xformers/benchmarks/benchmark_triton_softmax.py`.
 The units are GB/s.
-These results are for a nVidia V100, Triton 1.1 and PyTorch 1.9.
+These results are for a laptop nVidia 3080, Triton 1.1 and PyTorch 1.10.
-Note that in the Triton case the slowdowns at extreme sizes are because of register spilling, A100s get much better performance.

 ![Softmax throughput in fp16 - inference](docs/plots/fused_softmax/Softmax_Bandwidth_FW_fp16.png)